Aarception/Mo-information-security-portfolio/README.md

 After that, I applied to join because I thought I could actually help.
 Not to cash in on a transaction.
 Not to claim an entitlement.
 Just to contribute.

 The observations I shared weren't strategic.
-They were real and they explain the experience.And, yet, I do not even attribute blame to the institution, because of what liability consequentialism helps me understand about the choices for the institution.
+They were real and they explain the experience.
+And yet, I do not even attribute blame to the institution, because of what liability consequentialism helps me understand about the choices for the institution.

 So let me say this: DeVry had 100,000 subscribers and was fined $100M for just the methodology.
 If was value-trading, a $100,000 position would not be the object of my trade.

 The institution owes me nothing and whatever it received from me was unilaterally and unconditionally a gift out of my own accord without even requirement for recognition.

 I applied,  because I felt I had something to contribute and if the institution ever wanted to solicit my services, it would be because it found my services valuable.

 ---
 I am contemplating the responsibility of a board notice given my confidentiality constraints and the fact liability consequentialism has prevented direct communication.
 A board has duty of care that cannot be obstructed by non-engagement.
 They have a legal obligation to receive material risk information.
 I will prepare a board notice in the form of risk intelligence.